 Review a sample submission in the Resources section of the website and download it in the Download page.

-For the Finals, 60 selected finalists, will be invited to participate in an Online National Finals in three categories – Physics, Chemistry and Biology.
-The National Award Winners will receive the award at Panchavati, the former Home of Sir C.V.Raman on 24th February 2019.
+For the Finals, 100 selected finalists, will be invited to participate in an Online National Finals in three categories – Physics, Chemistry and Biology.
+The National Award Winners will be declared on 29th November 2020.

 The broad process for the online national finals will be as follows: